TheOdinProject/curriculum/README.md

 For minor fixes, either submit a github issue or a pull request.
 Please coordinate with the project maintainers if you're interested in working on some of the larger features in order to avoid traffic jams.

 Contact us directly at [project@theodinproject.com](mailto:project@theodinproject.com)

+## Future Development

+The file [dev_roadmap.md](dev_roadmap.md) will be more specific but there are some overall goals for the short term development of this project:
+* Bring the curriculum repo under the umbrella of this one (it's currently being served using Jekyll via Github Pages under the subdomain curriculum.theodinproject.com) to begin rolling out progress tracking and realtime collaboration tools.
+* Improve the documentation of the existing code base so people can more easily navigate through it.
+This means in-line commenting and also creating a higher level github wiki page that explains how the project works and the best ways to navigate it.

 ## Features